Myopia Profile

 What does this mean for my practice?

+Being able to predict AL and SER reductions with age in untreated eyes helps form the basis for predicting myopia management performance.
 Within the context of this study, Bullimore and Brennan used their AL/SER ratio to predict 3-yr efficacy of 0.05% atropine to provide 0.5mm (or 1.35D) saving.

+The implications of these calculations suggest low concentration atropine can retain its efficacy longer than a year.
 The predictive ratios could be applied in practice alongside AL data to help eyecare practitioners assess an individual’s likely progression pattern, treated or untreated.

 What do we still need to learn?

 The predictive values were based on data from the 1st and 3rd years of the LAMP study.
 Due to the crossover of the placebo group to treatment groups in the 2nd and 3rd years, long-term efficacy could not be calculated.
+However, the cohort reduced in size over the 3-yr period, meaning some mean values were slightly different and as a result, only the Phase 1 data was used.

 • In Phase 1, the placebo group (n = 93) experienced 0.41mm elongation and mean progression of -0.81D.